Books & Reviews

 THE AUGUST STRANGERS

-Mike and Mandy August appear to be the epitome of happiness.
-From their joyous wedding, Mike’s successful career, two precocious children, to the purchase of their dream home, their lives seem charmed.
-Now, settled in the serene landscapes of Westport, Connecticut, they reside in an attractive pre-war colonial complete with a tennis court and a mortgage.
+Mike and Mandy August appear to be the personification of happiness.
+From their first date, the joyous wedding, Mike’s increasingly successful career, and their two precocious children, their lives seem charmed.
+Now settled in the manicured landscapes of Westport, Connecticut, they enjoy their slice of the American Dream complete with a tennis court—and a large mortgage.
+But suddenly and without warning, the August’s perfect “snow globe” world is shattered by a long-buried and life-threatening family secret.

 Hitler Error: Some Diamonds Are Meant to be Forever.